awsdocs/aws-lambda-developer-guide/doc_source/sam-cli-requirements.md

 ## Installing SAM CLI<a name="sam-cli-requirements-cli"></a>

-You can run SAM CLI on Linux, Mac, and Windows environments\.
 The easiest way to install SAM CLI is to use [pip](https://pypi.org/project/pip/)\.

+You can run SAM CLI on Linux, Mac, or Windows environments\.
+The easiest way to install SAM CLI is to use [pip](https://pypi.org/project/pip/)\.

-To use pip, you must have [Python 2\.7](https://www.python.org/downloads/release/python-2715/) installed and pointed to in your system's Environment path\.
+To use pip, you must have [Python 2\.7](https://www.python.org/downloads/release/python-2715/) installed and added to your system's Environment path\.

 **Note**
 In a Windows environment, you run pip from the `\Python27\Scripts` directory\.